Alawi dynasty: Rise to power

-Despite some territorial setbacks, the 'Alawis' influence slowly grew, partly thanks to their continued alliance with certain Arab tribes of the region.
-In June 1650, the leaders of Fez (or more specifically Fes el-Bali, the old city), with the support of the local Arab tribes, rejected the authority of the Dala'iyya and invited Sidi Mohammed to join them.
-Soon after he arrived, however, the Dala'iyya army approached the city and the local leaders, realizing they did not have enough strength to oppose them, stopped their uprising and asked Sidi Mohmmed to leave.

 Mawlay Sharif died in 1659, and Sidi Mohammed was once again proclaimed sovereign.
-However, this provoked a succession clash between Sidi Mohammed and one of his younger half-brothers, Al-Rashid.
-Details of this conflict are lengthy, but ultimately Al-Rashid appears to have fled Sijilmasa in fear of his brother and took refuge with the Dala'iyya in the Middle Atlas.
-He then moved around northern Morocco, spending time in Fez, before settling in Angad (northeastern Morocco today).
-He managed to secure an alliance with the same Banu Ma'qil Arab tribes who had previously supported his brother and also with the Ait Yaznasin (Beni Snassen), a Zenata Amazigh tribe.
+This provoked a succession clash between Sidi Mohammed and one of his younger half-brothers, Al-Rashid.
+Details of this conflict are lengthy, but ultimately Al-Rashid appears to have fled Sijilmasa in fear of his brother.
+He eventually managed to secure an alliance with the Banu Ma'qil Arab tribes who had previously supported his brother and also with the Ait Yaznasin (Beni Snassen), a Zenata Amazigh tribe.
 These groups recognized him as sultan in 1664, while around the same time Sidi Mohammed made a new base for himself as far west as Azrou.
 The power of the Dala'iyya was in decline, and both brothers sought to take advantage of this, but both stood in each other's way.
 When Sidi Mohammed attacked Angad to force his rebellious brother's submission on August 2, 1664, he was instead unexpectedly killed and his armies defeated.